sheikhartin/notebooks-everywhere/README.md

 #### Tasting

-- [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your f\*cking functions with a friendly web interface so that anyone can use it!
+- [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your damn functions with a friendly web interface so that anyone can use it!

 - [Conditional formatting in Pandas](Conditional_Formatting_in_Pandas.ipynb): Style your tables and make them more attractive with these simple steps!
+(Of course, it is not mandatory)

 #### Data Science